 Although EVs are often considered to be the most sustainable form of motorized transportation, they are not necessarily 100% green.
 Instead, EVs are only as green as the source of electricity that powers them.
 From an economic standpoint, EVs and hybrid vehicles provide cost savings as an incentive over traditional fossil fuel vehicles.

 In the context of Bangladesh, EVs hold an answer to solving the power overcapacity conundrum, which can be mitigated through the adoption of electric and hybrid vehicles.
 According to the Bangladesh Power Development Board, only 40% of the power generation capacity is currently being utilized in Bangladesh.
 Introducing EVs and hybrid vehicles in the country can reduce pressure on fossil fuel demand while raising little cost in power generation.
+So, adoption of electric vehicle in Bangladesh will ensure proper utilization of power.

 Four-Wheeler Hybrid: Due to lower operational costs, the demand for hybrid vehicles has gone up over the last few years.
 In terms of sales, the figure had been rising sharply up until the COVID-19 pandemic in 2020.
 In 2018, the hybrid four-wheeler market has registered a 900% increase in sales.

-In the Bangladeshi four-wheeler hybrid vehicle market, Toyota leads the way with one of its cost-efficient full-hybrid vehicles (FHV), Toyota Aqua (Toyota Prius-C).
+In the Bangladeshi four-wheeler hybrid vehicle market, Toyota leads the way with one of its cost-efficient full-hybrid vehicles (FHV), the Toyota Aqua (Toyota Prius-C).
 Toyota Aqua can run 33-38 km with each liter of fuel consumption, which is a much better performance than gasoline-run vehicles.
-According to one of the leading automobile importer/distributors in Bangladesh, one of the top automobile retailers in Bangladesh, a regular 1600cc gasoline-run vehicle can run 7-8 km/liter, while a hybrid vehicle with similar specifications can run 15-16 km with the same amount of fuel.
+According to one of the leading automobile importers/distributors in Bangladesh, one of the top automobile retailers in Bangladesh, a regular 1600cc gasoline-run vehicle can run 7-8 km/liter, while a hybrid vehicle with similar specifications can run 15-16 km with the same amount of fuel.

 Four-Wheeler EV: The four-wheeler EV market is still virtually non-existent in Bangladesh.
 Currently, it is estimated that there are less than 10 passenger EVs in the country, and all of them are concentrated in the capital city.
 However, the market is likely to pick up in the future as the country is expecting to receive sizeable investments in the sector.
 Nitol-Niloy’s ‘Suvare’ was set to be the first locally assembled four-wheeler EV to hit the market before being interrupted by the pandemic.
 The project with an estimated cost of BDT 3.5 billion, is being set up in Pabna and Bogura.
 Moreover, Bangladesh Auto Industries Ltd. (BDAuto) has invested $200 million in the country to locally manufacture electric SUVs, sedans, hatchbacks, two-wheelers, and three-wheelers.

 Three-Wheeler EV: Although the four-wheeler EV market has not yet flourished in the country, EVs dominate the three-wheeler market in Bangladesh with motorized rickshaws and easy-bikes.
-The total number of easy bikes and motorized rickshaws are 1 million and 240,000 respectively, which facilitates transportation for 250 million people in the country.
+The total number of easy bikes and motorized rickshaws are 1 million and 0.24 million respectively, which facilitates transportation for 250 million people in the country.
 Considering the socio-economic context of the country, these vehicles are an ideal mode of transportation due to their inexpensive nature.
-Moreover, sharing rides is one of the distinctive features that make this transport more popular as it reduces per head fare cost.
+Moreover, sharing rides is one of the distinctive features that make this transport more popular as it reduces per-head fare cost.
 The popularity of three-wheelers in Bangladesh has been able to attract foreign and domestic investments.
 India’s automaker Omega Seiki has recently announced an investment of INR 1 billion to set up EV manufacturing facilities in Bangladesh.
 Moreover, local auto manufacturer BDAuto is also set to manufacture three-wheeler EVs for domestic and foreign markets.

 The automobile market in Bangladesh is largely modulated by the government with one key instrument: taxation.
 The label prices of vehicles often do not mean much to Bangladeshi consumers, as the extraordinarily high import duty on automobiles in Bangladesh can be up to 827%.
 The tax incidence is proportional to the cylinder capacity (CC) of the vehicle.
 Among different kinds of vehicles of similar cylinder capacity, gasoline-run Completely Built-Up (CBU) vehicles are taxed comparatively higher.
 CBU vehicles do not require assembly and are sales-ready.
 Gasoline-run Completely Knocked Down (CKD) vehicles that are imported in parts and then assembled are taxed lower than CBU gasoline vehicles.
-The tax incidences on hybrid and electric CBU vehicles are the lowest, which makes them an attractive option for the consumers by pulling the effective price down.
+The tax incidences on hybrid and electric CBU vehicles are the lowest, which makes them an attractive option for consumers by pulling the effective price down.

 There are different types of EV charging and the basic difference between them lies in the input level of voltage.
 The DC Fast Charging Stations are highly suited for commercial charging that requires a direct current input.
 In Bangladesh, commercial DC Fast Charging has not yet been introduced.
 The existing small number of cars are now managed using residential arrangements of charging.
 Although high-voltage electrical lines may be extended to homes for EV charging, users themselves must bear the expenses of the installation of this line.
 Moreover, the power consumption is charged at commercial rates, which are much higher than residential rates.

-The country’s undeveloped infrastructure is a major hurdle in the way of EV adoption in Bangladesh.
+The country’s undeveloped infrastructure is a major hurdle in the way of adoption of Electric Vehicle in Bangladesh.
 As of December 2020, the country had just 14 EV charging points with a total capacity of 278 kW.
 Moreover, these stations are not feasible for high-load commercial use as they are operated using solar energy, leading to a longer charging period.
 The following table shows a comparative picture of EV charging infrastructure among selected countries:

 Compared to other countries, the EV charging infrastructure is virtually non-existent in Bangladesh.
 To facilitate the adoption of greener and cost-efficient EVs in Bangladesh, accessible and robust charging infrastructure is a prerequisite.
 Bangladesh is looking to attract EV manufacturers to the country, but infrastructure stands as a barrier.
 Bangladesh needs to create a sizeable local market of EVs to create incentives for manufacturers to invest in the country.